Runn-Fast/blog/hasura/README.md

 of room for performance improvements and that the Rails GraphQL server was the bottleneck.

-Our team was lacking an experienced Rails developer.
-We had done our best to optimize Rails performance, but we felt any further improvements would require radical changes.
+We had done our best to optimize Rails performance having increased performance by more than 100x since the original implementation, but we felt any further improvements would require radical changes.
 We began searching for an alternative solution.

 Our Proposed Solution
 ---------------------